 Similarly, the Unidad Popular in Chile was able to control the workers, but without gathering the whole of the nation around it.
 Thus it became necessary to overthrow it by force.
-On the contrary, there has not (yet?) been any massive repression in Portugal since November 1975, and if the current regime claims to be continuing the "revolution of the officers", it is not because the power of the working class and democratic organisations prevent a coup d'état from the Right.
-Left wing parties and unions have never prevented any such thing, except when the coup d'état was premature, e.g. the Kapp putsch in 1920.
-There is no White terror in Portugal because it is unnecessary, the Socialist Party up to the present time unifying the whole of society behind it.
+On the contrary, there has not (yet?) been any massive repression in Portugal since November 1975, and if the current regime claims to be continuing the "revolution of the officers", it is not because the power of the working class and democratic organisations prevent a coup d' état from the Right.
+Left wing parties and unions have never prevented any such thing, except when the coup d'etat was premature, e.g. the Kapp putsch in 1920.
+There is no White terror in Portugal because it is unnecessary, the Socialist legal State.
+It is certain that at least some of the proletarians hoped to retain real power (which they had effectively conquered, though only for a short time), while leaving to the official State only the semblance of power.
+This was truly an error, for which they paid dearly.